 Catherine Ford Corrigan, Ph.D., joined the Company in 1996.
-She was promoted to Principal in the Biomechanics practice in 2002 and was appointed Vice President Vice President ive Vice President, Chief Financial Officer and rate Secretary

-Group Vice President in May 2012.
+She was promoted to Principal in the Biomechanics practice in 2002 and was appointed Group Vice President in May 2012.
 Dr. Corrigan was named President in July 2016.
-She earned her Ph.D.
+She was named Chief Executive Officer and elected to the Board of Directors in May 2018.
+Dr. Corrigan earned her Ph.D.
 (1996) in Medical Engineering and Medical Physics and M.S.
 (1992) in Mechanical Engineering from the Massachusetts Institute of Technology and her B.S. in Bioengineering from the University of Pennsylvania.
 Prior to joining Exponent, Dr. Corrigan was a researcher in the Orthopaedic Biomechanics Laboratory at Beth Israel Hospital and Harvard Medical School.